jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 ### Indentation

 Just like youtube, we use indentations to display the tree structure of the comments.
+The following image is an example from youtube:

+![alt text](comments_indentation.png "comments indentation")

-More specifically, a child comment should be indented by four space characters relative to its parent comment.
+In this assignment, we define that a child comment should be indented by four space characters relative to its parent comment.
 Sibling comments should have the same identation.

-![alt text](comments_indentation.png "comments indentation")

 ## Program Requirements & Submission Details